themindfuldev/quiz-app/README.md

 1. npm install
 1. bower install
 1. grunt build
 1. grunt server (development mode)
 1. grunt server:dist (production mode)

 Refactor to Design Patterns for Large-Scale JS
 ======================================================

-1. Fork this repo into your own GitHub account.
+1. Use your quiz app or fork this repo into your own GitHub account.
-1. Notice how the User and Summary models repeat the CRUD logic persistence using local storage.
-Refactor that by creating a common Module + Façade to be reused on both models, name it UserDAO or UserRepository.
-1. Create a function on this new Module for getting the **Top Five Users** from the local storage, showing their user names, emails and scores in an array of objects like above.
+1. Create a new Collection for getting the **Top Five Users** from your persistence / local storage, showing their user names, emails and scores in an array of objects like above.
 Expose it in the Façade.

     ```javascript
     [
       {
         name: 'Yoda',
         email: 'yoda@disney.com',
         score: 100